 While Medicare was established in 1965 [2], the federal government introduced Medicare Savings Programs in the late 1980s [3] to help alleviate the struggles low-income seniors tend to face when paying high healthcare costs.
 These programs have changed and evolved over the years, permitting states to tailor assistance based on their populations’ needs.

-Medicare Savings Programs create incredible benefits for low-income seniors who may otherwise not have been able to access proper healthcare.
-They play a critical role in:
+Medicare Savings Programs provide benefits for low-income seniors who may otherwise not have access to much needed healthcare.
+These programs play a critical role in providing:

 - Financial Stability: Reducing out-of-pocket costs helps lessen the financial burdens seniors living on fixed incomes often struggle with [4].

-- Accessibility: These programs make healthcare more accessible and ensure that seniors receive timely care for chronic conditions, and preventative services, such as screenings and immunizations [5].
+- Accessibility: These programs make healthcare more accessible and ensure that seniors receive timely care for chronic conditions and preventative services, such as health screenings and immunizations[5].

-- Improved Health Outcomes: By reducing financial burdens and creating access to healthcare, seniors are more likely to get necessary treatments and screen early for disorders and diseases, leading to better overall health and quality of life [6].
-On top of this, the reduction in financial burdens often helps alleviate stress in itself.
+- Improved Health Outcomes: By reducing financial burdens and creating access to healthcare, seniors are more likely to receive necessary treatments and screenings early for disorders and diseases, leading to better overall health and quality of life.
+[6].

 Who Qualifies for Medicare Savings Program?

-- You must be 65 years old or older, or qualify for Medicare due to a disability.
+- Be at least 65 years old or qualify for Medicare due to a disability.

-- You must be enrolled in Medicare Part A (and, in certain cases, Part B).
+- Be enrolled in Medicare Part A (and, in certain cases, Part B).

-- You must have income and asset limits meeting the threshold set by the program.
+- Have income and asset limits meeting the threshold set by the program.

 What Are the Three Types of Medicare Savings Programs?